 This is something I have heard a million times, and not just from new mums, but from so many people that want to start exercising or going to the gym.
 There truly is no need for this or to think this way.
 Every exercise can be modified for all abilities and fitness levels, equally there is zero pressure in class, not from me or anyone else in there.
 It’s a supportive and totally relaxed environment.
 Everyone there is focused on their own workout.
 All shapes, sizes, abilities, fitness and experience levels… all of my classes are an easy-going, informal, no pressure atmosphere.
 Take a minute and rest as and when you need to, work at your own pace, focus on you – always!

 What shall I bring with me to class?

 It’s highly likely that this will happen, all mums experience a meltdown… either in the first session, few sessions or at some point – it’s completely fine, nothing to worry or stress about!
-I’m there to help too, when I’m not demonstrating exercises, I’m entertaining / cuddling babies, so that you can get a workout.
+I’m there to help too, when I’m not demonstrating exercises, I’m entertaining / cuddling babies and toddlers, so that you can get a workout.
 If you need to take five to comfort or feed baby, that’s fine too.
 We go with the flow and make it work… believe me when I say it is a relaxed and supportive atmosphere, all other mums muck-in too and share the snacks (best baby bribes).